wdanilo/struct-split/lib/README.md

 |          ^^^^^^^^^^^^^^^^^^^^^^^^ mutable borrow occurs here
 ```

-Passing each field separately works but becomes cumbersome and error-prone as the number of fields grows:
+Passing each field separately compiles, but becomes cumbersome and error-prone as the number of fields grows:

 ```rust
 fn render_pass1(